 The following discussion and analysis provide information that Eve's management believes is relevant to an assessment and understanding of Eve's consolidated results of operations and financial condition.
-The discussion should be read together with the audited consolidated financial statements for the twelve months ended December 31, 2022 and 2021, and the related notes that are included elsewhere in this Annual Report on Form 10-K. This discussion contains forward-looking statements based upon current expectations that involve risks and uncertainties.
-The Company's actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" in this Annual Report on Form 10-K and in our other filings with the SEC.
+The discussion should be read together with the audited consolidated financial statements for the year ended December 31, 2023 and 2022, and the related notes that are included elsewhere in this Annual Report on Form 10-K. This discussion contains forward-looking statements based upon current expectations that involve risks and uncertainties.
+The Company's actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements in this Annual Report on Form 10-K and in our other filings with the SEC.
+Capitalized terms not defined have the same meaning as in the notes to the consolidated financial statements.

-Discussions of results for the twelve months ended December 31, 2020 and year-to-year comparisons between 2021 and 2020 that are not included in this Form 10-K can be found in Exhibit 99.6 to our Current Report on Form 8-K/A, filed with the SEC on December 8, 2022.
+Discussions of results for the year ended December 31, 2021 and year-to-year comparisons between 2021 and 2022 that are not included in this Form 10-K can be found in our 2022 Annual Report on Form 10-K/A filed with the SEC on May 4, 2023.